arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 ---

 ### watsonx.ai embed intake
 All IBM teams planning to integrate watsonx.ai for production should start with this template, and begin the process as soon you begin planning.

-Please fill this out to the best of your knowledge.
+You may not have all information needed right now, but submit this form so we can get started.

 Filling this form is a not a commitment from the watsonx.ai but allows us to track incoming requests.

 #### Product team: